supertestnet/8bit-cpu-for-bitvm/README.md

 The compiler is slightly modified from this project: https://github.com/tayler6000/BenEater8BitAssembler It was originally written for a different computer so I had to modify it to get it to work with this one.
 Due to my modifications, there may be compatibility issues between the compiler and this computer.
 More testing is needed to determine if it works properly.
 If you find any bugs, please create an issue on this repository.

 Also note that Assembly expects a certain syntax.
 Almost all lines of your code should be indented with exactly 2 spaces.
 The only exception is for labels.
 Labels are not supposed to be indented, they must be only 1 word (but you can use underscores), and they need a colon after them.
-You can learn more by watching youtube videos about how Assembly works, but remember that Assembly has a lot of instructions in it and this computer only supports the ones documented above, so don't go hog wild with all the crazy sstuff Assembly can do on other computers -- just stick to the things it can do on *this* computer or the compiler will get mad and throw an error.
+You can learn more by watching youtube videos about how Assembly works, but remember that Assembly has a lot of instructions in it and this computer only supports the ones documented above, so don't go hog wild with all the crazy stuff Assembly can do on other computers -- just stick to the things it can do on *this* computer or the compiler will get mad and throw an error.

 # Sample programs

 ## Count forever
 The following program initializes the A register to 0 and then begins an incrementation loop, incrementing that register by 3 repeatedly.
 It gets stuck in this loop until the cpu stops cycling.
 In an ideal world, it would never stop cycling, but on bitcoin, it must stop before 2^128 cycles go by because bitcoin addresses don't have enough tapleaves to make more cycles than that.

 Here it is in Assembly: